 Layout: A plan showing where kitchen cabinets, appliances, and fixtures will be located.

-Marble: A semi-hard and durable limestone characterized by varied patterns and
+Marble: A semi-hard and durable limestone characterized by varied patterns and colors of veins.

 Matte Finishes: Finishes with an intentionally lower level of shine or luster.